ILIAS-eLearning/ILIAS/docs/configuration/install.md

 yum install zip unzip php-gd libxslt ImageMagick java-1.7.0-openjdk phantomjs
 ```

+Please ensure that the phantomjs version you use is at least 2.0.0.

 Depending on your use case, you MAY want to install further dependencies (exact package names vary by distribution):
 * php-curl
 * php-xmlrpc